 No doubt, omnichannel communication is a definite megatrend of the customer experience in the next years.
 In the Forrester report “Building The B2B Omni-Channel Commerce Platform Of The Future”, it was stated that omnichannel experience already plays a crucial role for both B2B and B2C businesses.

 Onboarding is familiarizing a new customer with the service.
 Often, we relate the onboarding with SaaS companies, when talking about onboarding, but it’s not a necessity.

 In the SaaS business, however, onboarding has become a very usual practice.
 It warms up the relationship between your brand and the new user, yet at the same time educates them and increases engagement.
 A user, who has gone through a thoroughly-planned and beautifully-designed onboarding process is more likely to stay and become a loyal customer.

 SaaS onboarding might be a complex activity, but it doesn’t have to include everything.
 According to ChartMogul, onboarding starts from the first sign-up and welcome email and goes all the way to the first login and engagement.
 Make your tool a playground and explain the rules of the game.
 Still, make sure it’s a personalized and consistent, yet very simple experience.
 To get started, check this detailed guide to SaaS onboarding.

 Learn from the best.

-Personalization means providing a customer experience which is tailored to the individual’s consumer preferences and specific needs.
-Personalization comes in all forms and shapes: targeted advertising, tailored solutions.
+Personalization means providing a customer experience that is tailored to the individual’s consumer preferences and specific needs.
+Personalization comes in all forms and shapes: targeted advertising and tailored solutions.
 For example, if you buy a toy for a toddler from Amazon, the next time you log in to the system, it will show you similar products that might interest you.